How to Compost in a Chicago Apartment

 Get started: To find a drop-off location near you, visit Litterless compost resource page

-DIY Vermicomposting (aka: Worm composting)
+DIY Vermicomposting (aka Worm composting)

 You could also vermicompost at home, which requires keeping a worm bin and adding food scraps and paper.
 It’s perfect for all of you animal lovers out there and for folks who are in the mood for a good DIY.
 The worms eat your food scraps and turn them into soil - almost literally before your eyes - but this method does require a bit more care since you have to make sure the worms can thrive.